cloud-ark/kubeplus/README.rst

 Who is the target user of KubePlus?
 ------------------------------------

 KubePlus is useful to anyone who works with Kubernetes Custom Resources.
-These could be service developers, microservice developers, application developers, or devops engineers.
+These could be microservice developers, application developers, or devops engineers.

 .. image:: ./docs/Platform-as-Code-workflow.jpg
    :scale: 25%